 I don’t know how some of you are going to feel about today’s makeover.
-This distressed shabby chic white furniture piece is a bit over the top.
+This heavily distressed white furniture piece is a bit over the top.

 And when the piece is finished it might look ok, or it might look good, or it might look like crap, or it might look great (to me).
 This is one of the great ones.
 One never to be forgotten.
 I really like the paint finish.
 It seems perfect for this vintage dresser I picked up at the Nashville Flea Market.